 Revenue projections from a steady source of funds such as a CRA tax increment can be used to finance a number of catalytic programs designed to trigger the redevelopment of the area.
 This is the essence of a redevelopment plan.
 Prior planning efforts, with community involvement, have yielded a lengthy list of program, projects, and improvements desired.
 The CRA revenue stream can be allocated to accomplish these projects in some order of priority.
 This section of the plan will present a financial model that summarizes the anticipated revenues and expenditures of the CRA.
-This model is intended as a planning tool, so that the programs, projects, and improvements can be undertaken by the CRA will be outlined.
+This model is intended as a planning tool, so that the programs, projects, and improvements can be matched against available funds.
+Later in the section, goals for major catalyst programs to be undertaken by the CRA will be outlined.